 When establishing an SNA session on behalf of a client, the server will receive a Bind RU from the host application.
 It will also receive a Start Data Traffic RU.
 Once both of these have been responded to positively by the server, it must then inform the client of the presence of this session by sending it a data message with the DATA-TYPE flag set to BIND-IMAGE.
 The data portion of this message must contain the bind image exactly as it was received in the Bind RU that the server accepted on behalf of the client.
+The format and maximum length of this bind image are defined in [6].

-When an SNA session between the server and a host application is terminated, the server should send a data message to the client with the DATA-TYPE flag set to UNBIND.
+When an SNA session between the server and a host application is terminated, the server must send a data message to the client with the DATA-TYPE flag set to UNBIND.
 If the server was notified of the session termination via an SNA Unbind RU, it should include the Unbind reason code in the data portion of the message it sends to the client.
 If the server itself requested the SNA session termination (for example, as part of SYSREQ key processing), it should set the data portion of the UNBIND message to 0x01, indicating "normal end of session".

 Another aspect of the BIND-IMAGE function alters the allowable DATA-TYPE flag values slightly from the behavior described in the section entitled "Basic TN3270E".
-When BIND-IMAGE is in effect, data messages with DATA-TYPE set to 3270-DATA or SCS-DATA are not allowed before the first BIND-IMAGE is received by the client; only SSCP-LU-DATA or NVT-DATA can be used to transmit user-oriented data.
+When BIND-IMAGE is in effect, data messages with DATA-TYPE set to 3270-DATA or SCS-DATA are not allowed before the first BIND-IMAGE is received by the client; only SSCP-LU-DATA or NVT-DATA can be used to transmit user- oriented data.
 The same applies to data messages exchanged after an UNBIND is sent and before another BIND-IMAGE is received by the client.
-Once the client receives a BIND-IMAGE data message, the allowable DATA-TYPE values include 3270-DATA and/or SCS-DATA, depending on whether a terminal or printer device-type was negotiated, and whether a printer client agreed to DATA-STREAM-CTL or SCS-CTL-CODES, or both.
+Once the client receives a BIND-IMAGE data message, the allowable DATA-TYPE values, in addition to SSCP-LU-DATA, now include 3270-DATA and/or SCS-DATA, depending on whether a terminal or printer device-type was negotiated, and whether a printer client agreed to DATA-STREAM-CTL or SCS-CTL-CODES, or both.
 (See the section entitled "The SYSREQ Function" for further discussion of the SSCP-LU session in an SNA environment.)